neha263/learn-go/06_gorm/readme.md

 # GORM

-This is sample code to start with gorm implementation with mysql database.
+This is sample code to start with gorm implementation with mysql database.It includes :

-- It includes the code for intial db connection
+- Initial db connection setup
+- DB struct mapping of entities
 - Primary key, Foreign key mapping.
 - Auto migration of DB